We want you to run for office in King County.

 - Get involved with your LD’s Democratic Party Organization.
 Join as a member, attend the monthly meetings, get to know lots of people who also love politics!

 - Connect with us on Facebook, Instagram, and Twitter!
 We promote events and share important information that will support you on your political leadership journey.

 What Can I Run For?

-Below is the link to a complete list of the offices subject to election in King County during the upcoming election.
+Soon the King County Elections department will compile the list of all offices subject to election in the 2024 general election.
+Visit the King County Elections department web site for that and more information.
 Elections for local office are held every odd year.
-Approximately half of the elected offices up for election every other election year.
+Approximately half of the elected offices are up for election every other election year.

 There is an Excel spreadsheet format of the same information that you can download from the King County Elections site here.
 It is titled Comma-delimited format.

 Talk to people at your LD’s Democratic Organization (find your LD here).
 Network with people and learn about the position you want to run for.